sachsy/hacks-n-notes/computer-science/algorithms/asymptotic-analysis.md

 ## Big-O is not the same as Big-Theta

 Big-Theta expresses function growth only by a simplified version of $$f(n)$$.

-In contrast, Big-O considers a lower bound and upper bound.
+In contrast, Big-O considers a lower bound (best case scenario) and upper bound (worst case scenario).